tamlai-portfolio/Bangkok-Airbnb-landscape-with-SQL/README.md

 The dataset include 3 main csv files and is collected as of June'2024 for Bangkok Airbnb:

-1. **Listing data:** contains all scraped data about listings in Sydney with listing_id as primary key
+1. **Listing data:** contains all scraped data about listings in Bangkok with listing_id as primary key
 2. **Reviews data**: contains all scraped available comments about listing_id with comment id as primary key and listing_id as foreign key referencing to listing table
 3. **Calendar data:** contains data about the price and availability of listing in the next 365 days with listing_id as foreign key referencing to listing table